icopy-site/awesome/docs/awesome/awesome-agi-cocosci.md

 * [The psychology of virtual reality](https://psycnet.apa.org/record/2022-60836-006) - ***The psychology of technology: Social science research in the age of Big Data (pp. 155–193), American Psychological Association***, 2022. [[All Versions](https://scholar.google.com/scholar?cluster=11535480055596209683&hl=en&as_sdt=0,5&as_ylo=2021)].
 Jeremy Bailenson's review on the applications of Virtual Reality to behavioral studies.

+* [How Immersive Is Enough?
+A Meta-Analysis of the Effect of Immersive Technology on User Presence](https://stanfordvr.com/mm/2015/cummings-mp-how-immersive.pdf) - ***Media Psychology***, 2016. [[All Versions](https://scholar.google.com/scholar?cluster=9218122072360464558&hl=en&as_sdt=0,5)].
+A meta-analysis on the extent to which technologies need to be immersive in order to generate a sense of presence.

 ### Meta-Level Considerations